ClickHouse/postgres-clickhouse-stack/Readme.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# PostgreSQL + ClickHouse = The default Open Data Stack
+# PostgreSQL + ClickHouse = The Open Source Unified Data Stack

-A practical open source data stack for transactional and analytical workloads.

-## Overview

-This project provides a ready-to-use data stack built on PostgreSQL and ClickHouse.
+This repository provides a ready-to-use open source data stack that combines PostgreSQL and ClickHouse to handle transactional and analytical workloads.

-PostgreSQL acts as the system of record for transactional workloads, while ClickHouse is used for analytical queries and reporting.
-Data is continuously synchronized from PostgreSQL to ClickHouse using PeerDB via change data capture (CDC).
-The pg_clickhouse extension is included to allow PostgreSQL to offload analytical queries to ClickHouse transparently.
+PostgreSQL remains the primary database for transactional workloads and acts as the source of truth for application data.
+PeerDB streams data changes to ClickHouse using CDC, keeping it in sync near real time for analytics.
+The included pg_clickhouse extension allows PostgreSQL to transparently offload analytical queries to ClickHouse.

-The stack is designed for applications that use PostgreSQL as a source of truth and need fast analytics as datasets grow, without rewriting the application or introducing complex data pipelines.
+This data stack is intended for applications built on PostgreSQL that need scalable, low-latency analytics as data volume grows, without rewriting application code or building custom pipelines.

 ## What this stack includes